-Same as with the small shop, you want to keep some of your tools mobile to have better access.
-It is especially helpful when you have several tools stored next to each other against the wall.
+Same as with the small shop, you want to keep some of your power tools mobile to have better access.
+It is especially helpful when you have several power tools stored next to each other against the wall.
 You can easily pull it out to use it and move it back once finished.

 Make sure to have enough electric power and your power outlets are in reach

 This point is especially important since you’ll be using a lot of electric equipment.
 You don’t want extension leads everywhere-it’s dangerous, so make sure you have enough outlets in all the strategic places.

 You also want to have enough power supply to accommodate all the tools, ventilation system, and lights.

 Think about Temperature And Ventilation Control